velvia/presentations/2014-filodb/filodb.md

 CREATE TABLE data (
     dataset text,
     version int,
+    partition text,
-    shard int,
+    firstRowId int,
     column_name text,
     row_id int,
     data blob
-    PRIMARY KEY ((dataset, version, shard), column_name, row_id) );
+    PRIMARY KEY ((dataset, version, partition, firstRowId), column_name, row_id) );
 ```

+- A single partition shard consists of (partition, firstRowId)
-- All the columns for a given shard are colocated together
+- All the columns for a given shard of a partition are colocated together
 - Works well for mostly-append data with few updates; data with many columns
 - Works poorly when there are tons of updates on the same rows